 Whilst in receipt of Pupil Premium funding in line with the financial year (April to April), we measure impact from September to September.
-Our Pupil Premium strategy is reviewed annually, with the next review scheduled for the 2023 autumn term.
+Our Pupil Premium strategy is reviewed annually, in November of the autumn term.

-Challenge number Detail of challenge 1 Some of our families live in acutely overcrowded, noisy living conditions.
+Challenge number Detail of challenge 1 Some of our families experience acutely overcrowded, noisy living conditions.
 Financial hardship can be a factor, which can, and frequently does, impact on pupils having limited access to books, opportunities to visit places of interest, and sufficient 'life experiences' that can better enhance one's understanding of the world in which we live.
+The notion of cultural capital can be compromised.
 2 There exists a paucity of aspiration amongst certain families, with limited value placed upon attainment and education as a means to becoming fulfilled and successful in later life.
 3 It is common for pupils to join Thomas Jones in Reception with limited spoken language skills and vocabulary.
 This can negatively impact on their communication and access to the full breadth of the curriculum.
 Some families profoundly struggle with literacy, and may not be able to read in English or indeed in their first language, profoundly impacting upon capacity to support their child's learning.
-4 Many families have been negatively affected by the COVID-19 pandemic, with school closures magnifying disadvantage and disparity between pupils and families.
-This has an ongoing impact for particular cohorts.
+4 Despite the worst of the COVID-19 pandemic passing, many families continue in one way or another negatively affected by their experiences.
+Thomas Jones did what it always does (Grenfell Tower fire 2017) when something momentous arises that has the potential to undermine and erode the quality of that which is afforded.
+In 2020/2021/2022 and in the present, we have turned that situation on its head and made it work for us on our terms.
+Even at the height of the pandemic, school continued to enjoy 97% attendance - in real terms evidencing how important the school is to the community it serves.
+Much of the support that has been afforded pertains to families struggling with their emotional and mental health, exacerbated sometimes by the limitations of their economic circumstances.
+Ambition, aspiration and an uncompromising desire to see everyone shine remains absolute.
 5 Some pupils enrol at the school with a limited frame of reference for their learning.
 Their cultural capital is limited and experiences in their early life can perhaps best be described as 'meagre'.
-Home visits that take place within the
+Home visits that take place within the EYFS often demonstrate the wide disparity of experiences between pupils who are disadvantaged and those who are not.
+6 Many of our pupils from disadvantaged backgrounds do not upon arrival exude confidence in themselves and have low self-esteem as learners.
+Pupils' anxiety about life outside of school often impacts upon their capacity to focus during the school day, with all three factors combining to create significant barriers to learning and progress.
+Balancing pupil's mental and emotional wellbeing remains a focus.